thomasloupe/SimulaCLI/README.md

 ## Getting Started

 To get started, simply clone this repository and move the contents inside the `html` folder into your website's home directory.
-Naviate to the `index.html` file in your web browser.
+Navigate to the `index.html` file in your web browser.
 This will launch the simulated terminal environment where you can start interacting with the simulated file system.

 NOTE: The default root password is `hacktheplanet`.
 You can generate your own hash by visiting the `generaterootpassword.html` page.
 IMPORTANT: !DO NOT USE THE ROOT PASSWORD TO PROTECT SENSITIVE DATA!
 SimulaCLI is client-side, and root authentication exists as a soft wall to data.

 ## Supported Commands

 Below are the default commands in SimulaCLI:

+- `apt`: Advanced Package Tool - install, remove and manage packages
 - `cat`: Display the content of a file.
 Example: `cat readme.txt`
 - `cd`: Change to the specified directory.
 Example: `cd music`
 - `cd ..`: Change to the previous directory.